 They forget that whereas marriage requires two people, divorce requires only one, and you can mend nothing if your partner is against it.
 Their belief is, if I could make it work, you should too.

 At that, they do not account for the price they pay for their persistence and the consequences to their families.
-The amount of their suffering can be hidden from their conscious, or they can justify it, as long as they keep the semblance of a stable family.
+The amount of their suffering can be hidden from their consciousness, or they can justify it, as long as they keep the semblance of a stable family.

 Nevertheless, such people easily toss around tropes like “people used to stay married in the past and they all were fine,” or “you need to give more effort,” or “it is just a phase,” or “you want too much if you want it to be perfect,” or even the most manipulative, “Have you thought about your kids?”